cedadev/cis/doc/maintenance_and_development.rst

 A kernel is used to convert the constrained points into values in the output.
-There are two sorts of kernel one which act on the final point location and a set of data points (these derive from Kernel) and the more specific kernels which act upon just an array of data (these derive from DataOnlyKernel, which in turn derives from Kernel).
+There are two sorts of kernel one which act on the final point location and a set of data points (these derive from Kernel) and the more specific kernels which act upon just an array of data (these derive from AbstractDataOnlyKernel, which in turn derives from Kernel).
 The data only kernels are less flexible but should execute faster.
 To create a new kernel inherit from ``Kernel`` and implement the abstract method ``get_value(self, point, data)``.
-To make a data only kernel inherit from DataOnlyKernel and implement ``get_value_for_data_only(self, values)`` and optionally overload ``get_value(self, point, data)``.
+To make a data only kernel inherit from AbstractDataOnlyKernel and implement ``get_value_for_data_only(self, values)`` and optionally overload ``get_value(self, point, data)``.

 ``get_value(self, point, data)``